fishline/Py2crazy/README.md

 Caveat: Although you might find some ideas in Py2crazy to be useful, its design is ultimately driven by pedagogical goals, not by industrial-strength debugging goals.
-For instance, efficiency wasn't a major concern.
+For instance, run-time efficiency wasn't a concern.

 ### Footer